adamziel/articles.adamziel.com/_posts/2015-02-12-greater-than-is-not-what-you-think-in-php.markdown

 ---
 layout: post
-title:  "Greater-than in s not what you think in PHP"
+title:  "Greater-than in is not what you think in PHP"
 date:   2015-02-12
 categories: php
 series: PHP Pitfalls